 Then, we scaled.
 We moved through village shops, department stores, and mail-order catalogs, finally landing on the web.
 Along the way, we stripped away the experts and replaced them with blue links and search bars.
-We prioritized frictionless transactions over high-fidelity guidance.
+We prioritized the speed of the transaction over the quality of the advice.
 While this allowed for the explosion of the global digital economy, it created what we now call the "Online Trust Gap."

 Luckily for us, computing power and the mathematicians who created artificial intelligence models are now able to take the best from both worlds.
 We are finally merging the infinite scale of the internet with the personalized expertise of that local merchant.
 This isn't just an update; it's a fundamental shift into the era of Agentic Commerce.